VM-2020-MATH/MATLAB-codes-for-the-Prostate-Tumor-Growth/readme.txt

 (Hint: This subroutine was written by N. Flyer and co-authors, See
 N. Flyer, G.A.
 Barnett, and L.J.
 Wicker.
-Enhancing finite differences with radial ba-sis functions:
+Enhancing finite differences with radial basis functions:
-Experiments on the Navier–Stokes equations.
-Journal of Computational Physics, 316:39–62, 2016.
+Experiments on the Navierâ€“Stokes equations.
+Journal of Computational Physics, 316:39â€“62, 2016.
 )

-2. points.m generate the points which are used.
+2. points.m generate the points that are used.

 3.Eigenvalues_Diff.m computes the eigenvalues of the differentiation matrix